Vennilavan12/zen-class-devops-documentation/010 - AWS/Elastic Load Balancer.md

 <img src="https://github.com/Vennilavan12/zen-class-devops-documentation/blob/main/010%20-%20AWS/img/networking-load_balancing.png">

+## Components of ELB
+ * listeners, load balancer, and the target group

 ## Listeners
 A listener is a process that checks for connection requests.
 It is configured with a protocol and port number for       connections from clients to the load balancer.You configure your load balancer to accept incoming traffic by specifying one or more listeners.